-The substructure becomes more apparent in Figure 3, where we plot the same velocity-space projection for 60,000 stars within Z<2.5 kpc.
-In this figure, the panels show subsamples of increasing distance from the galactic plane, beginning with $Z=0.1-0.2~{\rm kpc}$ in the upper left panel (note the changing axes between the top and bottom rows).
+The substructure becomes more apparent in Figure 3, where we plot the same velocity-space projection for 60,000 stars within Z < 2.5 kpc.
+In this figure, the panels show subsamples of increasing distance from the Galactic plane, beginning with Z = 0.1 - 0.2 kpc in the upper left panel (note the changing axes between the top and bottom rows).
 The substructure seen in the closest bin probed by red stars is very similar to the substructure seen in the local HIPPARCOS sample (Dehnen 1998).
-Note that unlike Dehnen's result, which was based on maximum likelihood analysis over the entire sky, our map is a direct mapping of the velocity distribution of stars selected from a small region ( $\sim 300 \text{ deg}^2$ ).
-Using a subsample of $\sim 17,000$ HIPPARCOS stars with full three-dimensional velocity information, Nordström et al. (2004) have detected the same kinematic morphology.
-The similarity between these HIPPARCOS-based and our velocity distributions, including the multi-modal behavior reminiscent of Eggen's groups (Eggen 1996), is encouraging given the vastly different data sources.
-The similarity of observed substructure with Eggen's groups is even more striking for stars from a closer distance bin (Z = 50 - 100 pc) that is matched to distances probed by the HIPPARCOS sample, see Figure 4.
-As suggested by De Simone, Wu & Tremaine (2004), these moving groups arise from irregularities in the Galactic potential.
+Note that, unlike Dehnen's result, which was based on a maximum-likelihood analysis over the entire sky, our map is a direct mapping of the velocity distribution of stars selected from a small region (~ 300 deg2).
+Using a subsample of ~ 17,000 HIPPARCOS stars with full three-dimensional velocity information, Nordström et al. (2004) have detected the same kinematic morphology.
+The similarity between these HIPPARCOS-based velocity distributions and ours, including the multi-modal behavior reminiscent of Eggen's groups (Eggen 1996), is quite encouraging, given the vastly different data sources.
+The similarity of observed substructure with Eggen's groups is even more striking for stars from a closer distance bin (Z = 50 - 100 pc), matched to distances probed by the HIPPARCOS sample (see Figure 4).
+As suggested by

+De Simone, Wu & Tremaine (2004), these moving groups arise from irregularities in the adopted Galactic potential.

 The remainder of our analysis will focus on blue stars, which sample a much larger distance range.
-For a detailed study of the velocity distribution of nearby red stars, including a discussion of non-gaussianity, vertex deviation and difficulties with traditional thin/thick disk separation, we refer the reader to Kowalski et al. (in prep.).
+For a detailed study of the velocity distribution of nearby red stars, including a discussion of non-Gaussianity, vertex deviations, and difficulties with traditional thin/thick disk separation, we refer the reader to Kowalski et al. (in prep.).

-The dependence of the rotational velocity on height above the galactic plane is shown in Figure 5.
-The two subsamples display remarkably different kinematic behavior (first seen locally by Eggen et al. 1962) with halo stars exhibiting a small constant rotational motion ( $\sim -20 \; \mathrm{km \; s^{-1}}$ ), and the disk stars exhibiting a large rotational velocity component ( $\sim -200 \; \mathrm{km \; s^{-1}}$ at $Z \sim 1 \; \mathrm{kpc}$ ) that decreases with height above the galactic plane.
+The dependence of the rotational velocity on height above the Galactic plane is shown in Figure 5.
+The two subsamples display remarkably different kinematic behavior (first seen locally by Eggen et al. 1962) with halo stars exhibiting a small constant rotational motion (~ -20 km s-1), and disk stars exhibiting a large rotational-velocity component (~ -200 km s-1 at $Z \sim 1$ kpc) that decreases with height above the Galactic plane.

-We have performed the same analysis using proper motions based only on POSS data, with SDSS positions not included in the proper motion fit (not publicly available).
-While random proper motion errors become larger when SDSS data are not used, the median rotational velocity for halo stars decreases to only 5 km s-1, suggesting that the apparent rotational motion in the halo subsample is caused by systematic errors.
-These tests also suggest that the leading contribution to systematic proper motion errors could be a difference between SDSS (digital data) and POSS (digitized photographic data) centroiding algorithms.
-In addition, Smith et al. (2009) did not detect halo rotation using a smaller sample but with more robust proper motion measurements based on only SDSS data).
-We conclude that the net halo rotation in the direction of the north galactic pole is $|v{rot}| \lesssim 10 \text{ km s}^{-1}$ .
-In addition, the measured halo velocity dispersion increases with Z, but when random measurement errors are taken into account, the data are consistent with a constant dispersion of $\sigma{\phi}^{H} = 85 \pm 5 \text{ km s}^{-1}$ (derived using test described in § 5).
+We have performed the same analysis using proper motions based only on POSS data, with SDSS positions not included in the proper-motion fit (not publicly available).
+While random proper-motion errors become larger when SDSS data are not used, the median rotational velocity for halo stars decreases to only 5 km s-1, suggesting that the apparent rotational motion in the halo subsample is influenced by systematic errors.
+These tests also suggest that the leading contribution to systematic proper-motion errors could be a difference between the SDSS (digital data) and POSS (digitized photographic data) centroiding algorithms.
+In addition, Smith et al. (2009) did not detect halo rotation using a smaller sample, but with more robust proper motion measurements based on only SDSS data.
+We conclude that the net halo rotation in the direction of the North Galactic Pole is $|v{rot}| \leq 10 \text{ km s}^{-1}$.
+In addition, the measured halo velocity dispersion increases with Z, but when random measurement errors are taken into account, the data are consistent with a constant dispersion of $\sigma{\phi}^{H} = 85 \pm 5 \text{ km s}^{-1}$ (derived using the test described in § 5).